Configure Microsoft Power BI OAuth in Azure AD

 - [Delegated permissions]

-- Enable the following permissions:
+- Enable the following permission:

 -